+white to off-white, oblong, biconvex, film-coated tablets debossed with 'BL' on one side and '75' on the other.

 white to off-white, oblong, biconvex, film-coated tablets debossed with 'B' and 'L' on either side of the score line and '150' on the other.
 The score line is only to facilitate breaking for ease of swallowing and not to divide into equal doses.